valinet/valinet.github.io/privacy.md

 * [YouTube](https://youtube.com) - we use YouTube to display inline videos in articles
 * [Disqus](https://disqus.com) - we use Disqus to provide the comments section for each article
-* [GitHub](https://github.com) - GitHub is used as hosting for the application; also, we use their service to provide information about Git repositories we store with their service
+* [GitHub](https://github.com) - GitHub is used as hosting for the application; also, we use their service to provide information about Git repositories we store with their service.

 ## Others

 The following functionality requires that you enable JavaScript in your browser:

-* Cookies
+* Cookie management
 * Comments (Disqus)